Dr Mieko Omura

 Biography

 Dr Mieko Omura is a registered nurse and academic within the School of Nursing and Midwifery, holding dual registration and with clinical experience in both Australia and Japan.
 She was awarded her PhD (Nursing), in the School of Nursing and Midwifery, College of Health, Medicine and Wellbeing, at the University of Newcastle in 2018.
 Her thesis was to design and evaluate an assertiveness communication training program for nursing students in the form of a series of seven papers using a mixed-methods design.
-Starting out in the school in 2019 as a sessional Academic, Dr Omura was appointed to the position of Lecturer in January 2020 and now holds the role of Student Academic Conduct Officer.
+Starting in the school in 2019 as a sessional Academic, Dr Omura was appointed to the position of Lecturer in January 2020 and Program Convenor for Honours in 2025.

 Research

-Dr Omura has 12 publications to date.
-Her work has been cited 198 times (Scopus), 418 times (Google Scholar), and her H‐index is 8 (Scopus), 10 (Google Scholar).
-Dr Omura’s research interests include assertive communication in healthcare, interprofessional education, cultural studies, health beliefs, mental health literacy among university academics, CALD people with dementia, and disaster nursing education.
+Dr Omura has 13 publications to date, 9 published in Quartile 1 journals.
+Her research has been published in top-tier journals, including the International Journal of Nursing Studies.
+With an H-Index of 8, H-5 index of 4, and G-Index of 13, her work exhibits a substantial influence within the field of nursing.
+13 publications indexed in SciVal have been cited 252 times and have an average of 19.38 citations per publication.
+Her work has been cited in 215 other publications authored by researchers from over 160 institutions in more than 60 countries, illustrating its wide-reaching impact and relevance.
+Dr Omura’s research interests include assertive communication in healthcare, interprofessional education, health beliefs, mental health literacy among university academics, CALD people with dementia, cultural education, complementary therapies, and disaster nursing education.
 Dr Omura was involved in international collaborative research that examined the health beliefs and authored the health beliefs about wearing face masks in Eastern and Western countries with researchers from Australia, Japan, China and Thailand.
 She co-authored an editorial regarding the advice health professionals should be giving the general public about wearing face masks and revisited it in another editorial responding to the high citations.
-She currently co-supervises one PhD student.
+She is currently leading an international collaboration research in the field of disaster nursing education for undergraduate nurses.

 Teaching

-Dr Omura led the team at the University of Newcastle responsible for developing and implementing a new course: Essentials of Professional Communication, in the Bachelor of Nursing program.
-The course mean QLE of student evaluation surveys was 4.5 out of 5 for two consecutive years and in 2023, Dr Omura, as Course Coordinator, was recognised for her instrumental work in this as she received a teaching award from Learning and Teaching Innovation for continuous efforts to improve the quality of this LMS course site.
+Dr Omura has taught and provided leadership in various large courses at both undergraduate and postgraduate levels.
+She led the team at the University of Newcastle responsible for developing and implementing a grand new course: Essentials of Professional Communication, in the Bachelor of Nursing program.
+Her course received consistently high ratings from our students in the course experience survey.
+Maintaining high Quality of Learning Experience (QLE) scores for three years (4.5 out of 5) reflects improvements to course content in response to the feedback.
+These scores far exceed the University's expectation of QLE and contributed to the increase in the Quality Indicators for Learning and Teaching (QILT) score of the discipline.
+She was recognised for her instrumental work in this as she received a teaching award from Learning and Teaching Innovation for continuous efforts to improve the quality of this LMS course site.
+Dr Omura is currently working on a project to create a custom chat agent through the GenAI platform that could act as a realistic simulated patient, allowing students to practice conversation.

 Leadership/ Service/ Professional Contributions